 2. Final word teachers.

-The crane is a beautiful bird, found in different countries...
-It turns out that the color of the crane is different.
+The crane is a beautiful bird, found in different countries.
+It turns out that the colors of the crane are different.
 For example, the white crane can be found in warm countries, while the gray crane is found in Europe.
 The wingspan of an adult bird reaches 1 m 90 cm, and its height is slightly more than a meter.
-A beautiful crane in flight and you can keep these moments in memory if you draw a crane.
+A crane in flight is beautiful and you can remember these moments in your memory if you draw a crane.

 How to draw a crane.
 Picture 1

-The easiest way to draw a bird simple pencil...
-Gradually, slowly, step by step add more and more new lines to get beautiful drawing.
+The easiest way to draw a bird with a simple pencil.
+Gradually, slowly, step by step, add more and more new lines to make it beautiful drawing.

 • First you need to mark the size of the bird on a piece of paper.
-Divide the field visually into 4 segments.
+Visually divide the field into 4 segments.

-• They draw a bird in flight, starting with the outline of the outline.
-V this case pencil drawing Are several straight or curved lines.
-Therefore, you first need to draw a vertical line in the center of the sheet.
+• Draw a bird in flight, starting with the outlines.
+IN in this case pencil drawing– these are several straight or curved lines.
+Therefore, first you need to draw a vertical line in the center of the sheet.

-• The next step is the wingspan - and again you need to draw 2 lines horizontally, and then mark the size of the wing, also drawing a thin line with a pencil.
+• The next step is the wingspan - and again you need to draw 2 lines horizontally, and then indicate the size of the wing, also drawing a thin line with a pencil.

-• The sketch is still damp, you need to define more clearly the head, body and wings.
+• The sketch is still rough; the head, body and wings need to be outlined more clearly.

-• The silhouette of the crane is almost recognizable if you use colored pencils and make a contrasting background.
-It is advisable to shade the bird with a black pencil, adding light "strokes" with a simple pencil.
-You can choose the background.
+• The silhouette of a crane is almost recognizable if you use colored pencils and make a contrasting background.
+It is advisable to shade the bird with a black pencil, adding light “strokes” with a simple pencil.
+Background is your choice.

 How to draw a crane.
 Figure 2

-• we start drawing by drawing the head and beak.
-Draw the eye right away;
+• We start the drawing by drawing the head and beak.
+Immediately draw the eye;

-• the next stroke is the contour of the neck and the designation of the size of the body;
+• the next stroke is the outline of the neck and the designation of the size of the torso;

-• each pencil sketch gradually turns into a bird.
-Let's continue drawing and sketching long legs birds.
-Then, drawing a smooth curve, we designate the body, and also draw the feathers on the tail;
+• each pencil sketch gradually turns into the figure of a bird.
+Let's continue drawing and make sketches long legs birds.
+Then, drawing a smooth curve, we denote the body, and also draw the feathers on the tail;

-• a few strokes - and the bird is ready.
-We recommend that you draw a sketch with a simple pencil, darkening areas so that the image turns out to be realistic.
+• a few touches and the bird is ready.
+We recommend drawing the sketch with a simple pencil, darkening areas to make the image realistic.

 How to teach a child to draw a crane

 The crane bird is unusual, with interesting habits.
 You can meet a crane in a swamp, on the outskirts of villages, when the crane is building a nest or in flight.
-Cranes fly high and it is very difficult to make out a bird in detail in order to draw a beautiful drawing.
-But for the child this is not yet necessary, because the main thing is to learn how to draw a silhouette of a bird.
-And then, gradually you can move on to more complex tasks.
+Cranes fly high and it is very difficult to see the bird in detail in order to draw a beautiful picture.
+But for a child this is not necessary yet, because the main thing is to learn how to draw the silhouette of a bird.
+And then, gradually, you can move on to more complex tasks.

-• the head of the number - this will be the head of the bird;
+• the head of the number will be the head of the bird;

-• you need to teach the child how to draw a beak;
+• you need to teach your child how to draw a beak;

-• ask the baby to show where the bird's eye will be - let him put a dot with a pencil;
+• ask the child to show where the bird’s eye will be - let him put a dot with a pencil;

-• perhaps, the drawing is almost ready, only you need to finish drawing the legs - these will be 2 straight lines, and then draw the swamp in the form of an oval.
+• Perhaps the drawing is almost ready, you just need to finish drawing the legs - these will be 2 straight lines, and then draw the swamp in the form of an oval.

 Editor's Choice